 “If the mountain won’t come to Muhammad then Muhammad must go to the mountain.”

-as well.
+Oddly, this proverb applies to systemd as well.
 It’s rapidly making its way

 to all the major distros.
 Love it, or hate it, it’s here to stay.

 The thing that throws me off the most, is its intrusiveness.
-When you install systemd
+When you install systemd,

 it literally plows through the wall, and doesn’t bother with the door.